 - Work space in our facility on the St. Paul campus

-If you are a graduate student interested in applying through IonE for an IDF for the next Academic Year, your application materials should be sent to April Snyder no later than noon on Monday, October 22, 2018.
+If you are a graduate student interested in applying through IonE for an IDF for the next Academic Year, your application materials should be sent to April Snyder no later than 12 pm on 10/21/2022.
+This will allow us adequate time to review your draft package in time for the Graduate School deadline of noon, Friday, November 11, 2022.
 Late submissions and incomplete application packages will not be considered as this is a highly competitive process.

 Application materials must include: